 Kamala and His Health Battles Later in Life

-In recent years, James "Kamala" Harris faced multiple health issues.
+In later years, James "Kamala" Harris faced multiple health issues.

 On November 7, 2011, Harris had his left leg amputated below the knee due to high blood pressure and diabetes complications.

 In April 2012, his right leg was also amputated below the knee.

 On November 19, 2017, Harris underwent "life-saving" emergency surgery to clear fluid from around his heart and lungs and went on life support following the procedure due to complications.

-While being able to breathe on his own after this procedure, he faced a daily health battle, but he kept a positive mindset throughout.
+While being able to breathe on his own after this procedure, he faced a daily health battle but kept a positive mindset throughout.

 In an interview with Bleacher Report, Harris admitted that he relied on his disability check, sold handmade wooden chairs to make ends meet, and wrote a book about his life entitled Kamala Speaks: The Official Autobiography of WWE Wrestler James "Kamala" Harris.